reimagined/resolve/docs/cloud-app-management.md

 ## Enable Logging

-For logging to work, make sure to enable the correct debug levels for your application.
+ReSolve groups debug messages into debug levels based on their urgency.
+Make sure to enable the correct debug levels for your application.
 See the [Debugging](debugging.md) topic for more information.

 Use the reSolve Cloud CLI's `logs get` command to obtain logs: